Welcome to my place ... Manhattan

 ‘No need to pop anything in the suitcase – you’ll only need room in the memory bank’

 Suzie Blaney, Patrick Coyle and Blaney Coyle in Manhattan

 Suzie Blaney lives in Long Island City in New York with her husband, Patrick Coyle.
 She has a one-year-old son, Blaney, and two cats called Rock and Roll.
 The couple moved to New York from Sydney, Australia with her financial services job seven years ago.
 They lived in Manhattan first, but have since moved to Queens.

-Where is the first place you always bring people to when they visit Manhattan?
+Where is the first place you bring people to when they visit NYC?

-Where do you recommend for a great meal that gives a flavour of Manhattan?
+Where do you recommend for a great meal that gives a flavour of New York?

-What should visitors save room in their suitcase for after a visit to Manhattan?
+What should visitors save room in their suitcase for after a visit?

-- If you’d like to share your little black book of places to visit where you live, please email your answers to the five questions above to email@example.com, including a brief description of what you do there and a photograph of yourself.
-We’d love to hear from you.
+If you’d like to share your little black book of places to visit where you live overseas, please email your answers to the five questions above to firstname.lastname@example.org, including a brief description of what you do there and a photograph of yourself.
+We would love to hear from you